testing22-0/solution-challenge-10-23/README.md

 ### Streamlining Port Extraction

 I've crafted an iterative script to bring a touch of automation to the port extraction.
-After configuring your server (e.g. with `ngrok http 3001`), simply hit up `/solve` and the script autonomously tests various ports to pinpoint the right one.
+After configuring your server, simply hit up `/solve` and the script autonomously tests various ports to pinpoint the right one.

-> 💡 Tip: Execute `npm i && npm start` after cloning the code to observe the script server in action.
+> 💡 Tip: Clone the repository then execute `npm i && npm start` and `ngrok http 3001` in another tab to host the server.

 For an in-depth dive into the magic behind automated port-guessing, check out the code documentation.